saurabhg22/Blogger/README.md

 - Register with any of 3 different types of profile(Reader, Blogger, Admin).
 - Reader can only read blogs.
 - Blogger can edit, create and delete his own blogs and read all blogs.
-- Admin can read, edit, create, delete any blog.
+- Admin can read, edit and delete any blog.
 ```

 # Quick start